About our fabric

 - Econyl is made from pre- & post-consumer waste helping to turn a plastic problem into beautiful fashion

-- Recycled yarn reduces the need to make new virgin fabric reducing the environmental impact
+- Regenerated yarn reduces the need to make new virgin fabric reducing the environmental impact

 - Econyl has the capacity to be infinitely recyclable.

-- It’s exactly the same as virgin nylon and can be recycled, recreated and remoulded infinitely.
+- It’s exactly the same as virgin nylon and can be regenerated, recreated and remoulded infinitely.
 That means you create new products and buy new products without ever having to use new resources.

-- Recycled fabrics are helping to turn plastic waste into beautiful fashion pieces.
-Not only are they helping in the fight against plastic pollution they are a fantastic way to generate awareness – it still amazes me that people are so shocked and fascinated that our swimwear is made from recycled fabric when they see and feel how good it is.
+- Regenerated fabrics are helping to turn plastic waste into beautiful fashion pieces.
+Not only are they helping in the fight against plastic pollution they are a fantastic way to generate awareness – it still amazes me that people are so shocked and fascinated that our swimwear is made from regenerated nylon fabric when they see and feel how good it is.